 But the internet doesn't always reflect the real word, so to make gains more quickly, you can proactively build links yourself (or hire someone like us for our SEO services).

-Here are a few types of links that we get for our clients (or coach our therapist clients to in our group coaching program Optimize Your Practice).
+Here are a few types of links that we get for our clients (or coach our therapist clients to in our online SEO program Optimize Your Practice).

 Or any kind of speaking events, really.
 Being a guest on a podcast won't always get you a backlink, but you could get plenty of referrals and your name will be mentioned, resulting in a brand mention or "implied link."